vmagnin/formidi/README.md

 # ForMIDI
 A small Fortran MIDI sequencer for composing music, exploring algorithmic music and music theory.
 It can also be used to teach Fortran programming in a fun way!

-Like Bach and Shostakovich, you can use letters from your name to create your own [musical cryptogram](https://en.wikipedia.org/wiki/Musical_cryptogram), like BACH and DEsCH.
-You can also make music with prime numbers, mathematical suites (Fibonacci, Syracuse...), the decimals of Pi, etc. MIDI notes are numbers!
+MIDI notes are numbers!
+You can therefore make music with prime numbers, mathematical suites (Fibonacci, Syracuse...), the decimals of Pi, etc. Like Bach and Shostakovich, you can also use letters from your name to create your own [musical cryptogram](https://en.wikipedia.org/wiki/Musical_cryptogram), like BACH and DEsCH.

 ## Features

 * Creates multi-tracks `.mid` files (MIDI 1.0).
+* Includes some music theory elements (scales, circle of fifths, chords...)
+* Includes the list of the General MIDI instruments and percussive instruments, and the list of the MIDI Control Changes.
 * Includes several demos with comments:
 	- demo1: five notes that could be useful to communicate with an E.T. intelligence...
 	- demo2: a simple canon based on the first measures of Pachelbel's Canon.
 Listen to the [ogg file](http://magnin.plil.net/IMG/ogg/canon.ogg).
 	- demo3: a stochastic blues, including a percussion track (there are 16 MIDI channels, from 0 to 15.
 The channel 9 is only for percussion).
+Listen to the [ogg file](http://magnin.plil.net/IMG/ogg/demo3.ogg).
 	- demo4: a random walk on the circle of fifths.
+Listen to the [ogg file](http://magnin.plil.net/IMG/ogg/demo4.ogg).
-* You need only a modern Fortran compiler and a MIDI media player, whatever your OS.
+* You just need a modern Fortran compiler and a MIDI media player, whatever your OS.
 * GPLv3 license.